 We know that meeting the needs of your children during separation or divorce can be a difficult challenge.
-Issues might include parental and grandparental access, where your children will live, school choices, and how they will celebrate special events.
+Issues might include parental and grandparental access, where your children will live, school choices, and how the children will celebrate special events.
 We’ll listen to you and give you clear advice.

 If you disagree about children’s issues, applying for court orders should be a last resort.
 That’s why the best place to start is by speaking to your former partner.
 If you’re able to reach an agreement we can help record a Parenting Plan.